GoogleCloudPlatform/click-to-deploy/k8s/custom-governance/README.md

 ```

-Where CLIENT_ID is your OAuth Client ID
+Where CLIENT_ID is your OAuth Client ID.